Future Parks & Reinvestment Projects

 This 4-acre park is located between Adelle R. Clark Middle School and Noel A. Smith Elementary School, near the intersection of Lebanon Road and Borchardt Drive and has been identified for reinvestment.
 This project is currently in the design concept phase.
 Park staff met with Frisco ISD to present ideas and receive design feedback.
 The design phase is expected to last 3-6 months, with a construction timeline of 9-12 months.
 (Updated Sept.
 22, 2020)

-The 1.6 acre First Street Park is located at the intersection of First Street and Ash Street in downtown Frisco.
+The 1.6 acre Jack Hamilton Park (formerly know as First Street Park) is located at the intersection of First Street and Ash Street in downtown Frisco.
 The 2017 Park Reinvestment Report identified First Street Park needs improvements.
 Reinvestment opportunities were discussed with community members in January 2018.
 Ideas under consideration for the master plan include a loop concrete trail, lighting, and a shade structure.